ldipotetjob/mojitoverde/content/posts/2018-05-30-scalatestingplay.md

 title: Api Rest - Playframework - Testing
 date: 2018-05-30 09:00:00
 tags:
-    - Scala
+    - scala
-    - PlayFramework
+    - playFramework
-    - Testing
+    - testing
 categories:
     - scala programming
 keywords:
-    - Scala
+    - scala
-    - PlayFramework
+    - playFramework
-    - Testing
+    - testing
 ---

 As was  argued by [Robert C. Martin in his Clean Code bible](https://www.amazon.es/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), there are several aspects that we have to pay attention when we design our tests: